openconfig/featureprofiles/feature/bgp/policybase/otg_tests/default_policies_test/README.md

     * IS-IS and static routes shouldn't be advertised to the EBGP and IBGP peers.

 ### RT-7.5 : No policy, including the default-policy is attached either at the Peer-group or at the neighbor level for only IBGP peer
+#### TODO: RT-7.5 should be automated only after the expected behavior is confirmed in https://github.com/openconfig/public/issues/981
   * Continue with the same configuration as RT-7.4.
 However, do not attach any non-default OR default import/export policies to the IBGP peer at the peer-group or neighbor levels.
 This is true for both IPv4-unicast and IPv6-unicast AFI-SAFI.
   * Ensure that only the ACCEPT-ALL IMPORT/EXPORT default-policy with default action of ACCEPT_ROUTE is appled to the EBGP peer on both IPv4-unicast and IPv6-unicast AFI-SAFI
   * Following test expectations.
 If expectations not met, the test should fail.